 Our statement of Doula Support and Solidarity became a live call for direct action in March and April 2022.

-It has been carefully organised by country so doulas can personally connect and share doula resources in the languages needed in that country.
+It has been carefully organised by country and theme so doulas can personally connect and share doula resources in the languages needed in that country.
 It is here that referrals are made when a doula is requested by a refugee.

 Debra Pascali-Bonaro, in collaboration with the EDN Doula Solidarity and Support initiative, is pleased to launch a fundraiser to donate rebozos to Ukrainian doulas providing care to Ukrainians who are giving birth far from their home and without partners.